LivePersonInc/developer-center/pages/documents/MessagingChannels/ConnectorAPI/Authorization/GetAppJWT.md

 client_id={client_id}&client_secret={client_secret}
 ```

-The `sentinel_service_domain` can be retrieved using the [LivePerson Domain API](agent-domain-domain-api.html) searching for `sentinel`.
+The `sentinel_service_domain` can be retrieved using the [LivePerson Domain API](agent-domain-domain-api.html) and searching for `sentinel`.
 The `accId` is your LivePerson site id. `client_id` and `client_secret` are given to you after [application registration](connectorapi-getting-started.html).
 The content type is always `application/x-www-form-urlencoded`.
 Sentinel will answer in accordance with [OAuth 2.0](https://www.oauth.com/oauth2-servers/access-tokens/access-token-response/).
 For example, a successful response looks as follows:

 ```http
 HTTP/1.1 200 OK